claretgrace0801/Rude-Bot/README.md

 A discord text to speech bot.
 It insults you sometimes.

-Requirements:
+Requirements (you can run `pip install -r requirements.txt` to install everything):
 Run on Python3 (for the following, use appropriate version of pip)
 - discord API and voice support: `pip install discord.py` and `pip install discord.py[voice]`
-- pyttsx3 (text to speech library): `pip install pyttsx3` and if on windows: `pip install pywin32` this is required to run pyttsx3 on windows
+- gTTS (google's text to speech library): `pip install gTTS`
 - `pip install python-dotenv`
-- ffmpeg (this is a big one).
-This is required to play sounds.
-Follow the instructions to download ffmpeg:
+- ffmpeg.
+This is required to play sounds. `sudo apt install ffmpeg`.
+If you're on windows, follow these instructions to download ffmpeg:
   - https://github.com/BtbN/FFmpeg-Builds/releases/download/autobuild-2020-10-22-12-33/ffmpeg-N-99692-gde59826703-win64-gpl.zip
-  - Download the zip from this link and extract the contents into the main Rude-Bot folder.
+  - Download the zip from this link and extract its contents.
-  - Now the path to ffmpeg.exe should look like `whatever/Rude-Bot/ffmpeg/bin/ffmpeg.exe`
+  - Now change the line `vc.play(discord.FFmpegPCMAudio("./playing.mp3"))` to `vc.play(discord.FFmpegPCMAudio(executable="<path to ffmpeg extraction>/ffmpeg/bin/ffmpeg.exe", source="./playing.mp3"))`
-  - (Optional) You install ffmpeg in any location you want but then you have to change its path in `bot.py`

 Instructions for hosting:
 - There will be a `.env` (hiddden) file in Rude-bot.
 Paste your discord bot token there `DISCORD_TOKEN=your_token`